-It has been over a year since I’ve posted anything on Beards and Money.
+It has been a while since I’ve posted anything on Beards and Money.
 Did I die?
 Maybe the alter ego Dr. Beard did a little, but the real life person behind the persona is still very much alive.
 Basically, Dr. Beard got disillusioned with the personal finance blogosphere.
 Personal finance blogs suck.
 The blog became a job, the rest of the blogs out there really suck, and the boring middle is a boring place to write about.
 In this post, I’ll tell you what happened to the blog, its future, and what I’m thinking about now-a-days.
 I’ll also detail how hubris leads us all to tumble from the sky.

 If you haven’t looked around the blog in a while (and why would you, it’s been dead!), then you may notice some changes.
 As I’ve detailed in previous posts, I started this blog for shits and giggles with no intention of monetizing it and really no intention of having much of anyone read it.
 I had fun writing shit into a computer, being irreverent about money and beards, and weaving some short stories together from the cognitive science of my day job and my personal adventures dealing with dollars.

 I had built wings made of wax and feathers to escape the dumb shit I was doing with my money.
 These metaphorical wings were my motivation to get my shit together, and they worked really well.
 My networth was climbing, my debt dropping, and my income blew past my expectations.

 At the outset, I knew I was a dumbass.
 I literally warned you readers of this with each post.
 When it was two of you poking around, we were just a group of dumbassess banding together to learn and grow.
 We were each other’s inspiration, because you need that when you make a change.

 My wings were working and Crete was far behind me.

 And then I got big for my britches.